Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

      <extent>8 objects</extent>
 ```

-A single `+` in the left margin indicates that the line was "added" during the creation of the most recent datastream version.
+In this "standard" diff, or "patch" format, a single `+` in the left margin indicates that the line was "added" during the creation of the most recent datastream version.
 Likewise, any lines removed or superseded during the creation of the new version would be proceeded by a `-`, but there were none in this example.

-A more complete example, using `grinnell:10010` is shown below.
+A more complete example, using `grinnell:10010`, is shown below.

 ```
 root@7f4311ed759c:/var/www/html/sites/default/files# drush -u 1 iduF grinnell:10010 DiffDatastreamVersions --dsid=MODS